KeyboardKit/website/pages/pro.md

 ## Locales

-KeyboardKit Pro provides ready to use implementations for all available locales:
+KeyboardKit Pro provides complete keyboard support for all available locales:

 {% include locales.html %}

-This means that for each locale you add to your license, KeyboardKit Pro will unlock a fully implemented input set, keyboard layout and secondary input actions for that locale.
+This means that KeyboardKit Pro unlocks a fully implemented input set, keyboard layout and secondary input actions for each locale.

 ## Local autocomplete